 I love Japanese Stationery.
 And I know I’m not the only one who does.
-Even people who don’t have a crazy stationery fetish come to Japan and find themselves wandering through the endless aisles of stationery and marvel at their unique and aesthetic designs.
-Last week I talked about where to buy stationery in Japan.
-But, not everyone lives in Japan—like me—or is even able to visit.
+Even people who don’t have a crazy stationery addiction come to Japan and find themselves wandering through the endless aisles of stationery to marvel at their unique and aesthetic designs.
+In Japan, it’s easy to wander into almost any shop and find good quality stationery but, not everyone lives in Japan or is even able to visit.
 SO, I wanted to put together a list of where to buy Japanese Stationery online so you can get your stationery fix without ever leaving the house.

 THIS ARTICLE MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ THE DISCLAIMER FOR MORE INFO